wontfixRP/wontfixDetection/README.md

        automatically create training and test set matrices, and classify classify the issues for the considered C, Java, Javacript and Ruby projects.

-    d) "5_projects-statistics.R" is the R script we used to automatically create additional statistics (number of wontfix and non-wontfix issues) we reported in the paper for the C, Java, Javacript and Ruby projects.

 2) "2_Data & Rawdata" folder contains all the data and rawdata used to answer the research questions